KutumLab/KutumLab-T035/STEP-2/README.md

 * **Max-Probability Ensemble Results**: This submission file contains predictions based on the highest confidence score from our ensemble of machine learning models.
 The `Sel_50` column highlights the 50 compounds our models deemed most likely to be hits with the highest conviction from at least one model in the ensemble.

 * **Molformer Embedding Closeness Results**: This submission is based entirely on structural similarity to known active compounds.
-The `Sel_50` column identifies 53 compounds that are closest to the 14 reference ligands in the Molformer embedding space.
+The `Sel_50` column identifies 50 compounds (of 53) that are closest to the 14 reference ligands in the Molformer embedding space.
 The score for each compound is a direct measure of this closeness (max cosine similarity), providing a transparent and interpretable ranking metric based on proximity to known binders.